ambimax/action-docker-deploy/README.md

 ### [kubernetes-namespace](test/09-kubernetes-namespace)

-Deploy a container to a digitalocean kubernetes cluster under a different namespace
+Deploy a container on a digitalocean kubernetes cluster with a specific namespace

 ```yml
       - uses: ambimax/action-docker-deploy@v2